rossgore/rossgore.github.io/_publications/2007-01-01-explanation-exploration.md

 collection: publications
 category: manuscripts
 permalink: /publication/2007-explanation-exploration
 excerpt: 'This paper is about exploring emergent behavior through explanation exploration.
-A case study with agent-based modeling is presented.'
+A case study with agent-based modeling is presented to demonstrate the application of the process in detail.'
 date: 2007-01-01
 venue: '2007 Principles of Advanced and Distributed Simulation Workshop (PADS'07)'
 paperurl: 'http://rossgore.github.io/files/explanation_exploration.pdf'